Milgram experiment

 The experimenter (E) orders the teacher (T), the subject of the experiment, to give what T has been told are painful electric shocks to a learner (L), who is actually an actor and confederate.
-T is led to believe that (in following E's instructions) he or she is administering electric shocks as punishment for imperfect performance – though in reality there were no shocks.
+T is led to believe that (in following E's instructions) they are administering electric shocks as punishment for imperfect performance – though in reality there were no shocks.
 The putative "electro-shock generator" played pre-recorded exclamations of discomfort, progressing to screams and pleas for mercy as the "shock level" increased.

-In the early 1960s, a series of social psychology experiments were conducted by Yale University psychologist Stanley Milgram, who intended to measure the willingness of study participants to obey an authority figure who instructed them to perform acts conflicting with their personal conscience.
-Participants were led to believe that they were assisting a fictitious experiment, in which they had to administer electric shocks to a "learner".
+The Milgram experiment was a series of social psychology experiments that were conducted in the early 1960s by Yale University psychologist Stanley Milgram, who intended to measure the willingness of study participants to obey an authority figure who instructed them to perform acts conflicting with their personal conscience.
+Participants were led to believe that they were assisting in a fictitious experiment, in which they had to administer electric shocks to a "learner".
 These fake electric shocks gradually increased to levels that would have been fatal had they been real.

-The experiments unexpectedly found that a very high proportion of subjects would fully obey the instructions, with every participant going up to 300 volts, and 65% going up to the full 450 volts.
+In the first version of the study, the "learner" could be heard banging on the wall at 300 volts and 315 volts and then falling silent.
+The experiments unexpectedly found that a very high proportion of subjects would obey the instructions, with every participant going up to 300 volts, and 65% going up to the full 450 volts.
 Milgram first described his research in a 1963 article in the Journal of Abnormal and Social Psychology and later discussed his findings in greater depth in his 1974 book, Obedience to Authority: An Experimental View.

 The experiments began in August 1961 at Yale University, three months after the start of the trial of German Nazi war criminal Adolf Eichmann in Jerusalem.
-Milgram devised his psychological study to explain the psychology of genocide and answer the popular contemporary question: "Could it be that Eichmann and his million accomplices in the Holocaust were just following orders?
-Could we call them all accomplices?"
+Milgram devised his psychological study to explain the psychology of genocide and answer the contemporary question of whether Eichmann and accomplices in the Holocaust could validly claim that they were just following orders.

 While the experiment was repeated many times around the globe, with fairly consistent results, both its interpretations as well as its applicability to the Holocaust are disputed.